peburrows/appsignal-docs/source/appsignal/request-lifecycle.html.md

 title: "The life cycle of an AppSignal request"
 ---

 From the code in your application to our gem, our server and your performance page, there are a lot of moving parts working together to generate our pretty graphs and performance pages.

-This page will describe the entire process and caveats that happen during this time.
+This page will describe the entire process.

 AppSignal is eventual consistent, this means that (even though we try to minimize this) there is no arbitrary duration between a request on your server and displayed data on AppSignal.